muhaoying/fabric/docs/source/network/network.md

 can do this on channel C2.
 Peer node P1 maintains a copy of the ledger L1 associated with C1.
 Peer node P2 maintains a copy of the ledger L1 associated with C1 and a copy of ledger L2 associated with C2.
-Peer node P3 maintains a copy of the ledger L2 associated with C2.

-The network is governed according to policy rules specified in network configuration NC4, the network is under the control of organizations R1 and R4.

-Channel C1 is governed according to the policy rules specified in channel configuration CC1; the channel is under the control of organizations R1 and R2.
+Peer node P3 maintains a copy of the ledger L2 associated with C2.The network is governed according to policy rules specified in network configuration NC4, the network is under the control of organizations R1 and R4.Channel C1 is governed according to the policy rules specified in channel configuration CC1; the channel is under the control of organizations R1 and R2.
 Channel C2 is governed according to the policy rules specified in channel configuration CC2; the channel is under the